After answering our couple’s questions about getting married in Hawaii, one of the most common questions we get is about

 Booking Your Flights

 From the U.S. mainland, we see the best flights on Hawaiian Air, Delta, and United, depending on your departure airport.
-Alaska Airlines often offers cheaper rates, but sometimes the flight schedules aren't as good other airlines.
+Alaska Airlines often offers cheaper rates, but sometimes the flight schedules aren't as good as other airlines.

-With Southwest recently offering flights to Hawaii, it's a good reminder to note that this information changes.
+With Southwest recently offering flights to Hawaii, it's a good reminder to note that this information often changes.
 Searching multiple sites is always a good practice to make sure you're getting the best option for you!

 Most couples find an early morning departure, which allows you to arrive in Hawaii earlier in the day, and then book a return flight in the evening to squeeze as much vacation time in as possible.

 Most visitors fly into Daniel K. Inouye International Airport on the island of Oahu.
 The airport code is HNL.

 Booking Your Hotel